Livable Netherlands: History

-In 2001 the party's support and visibility began to increase.
+In 2001, the party's support and visibility began to increase.
 They came to be seen as an opposition movement against the second Kok cabinet.
-In November 2001 Pim Fortuyn was elected as the party's lijsttrekker and LN saw rapid growth in opinion polls.
-On 10 February, a few months before the election, he was discharged because of a controversial interview published in the Volkskrant newspaper.
+Nagel approached Pim Fortuyn to join the party.
+Fortuyn was a former sociology professor and business consultant who had risen to public prominence as a media figure, newspaper columnist and author who had announced his desire to stand for parliament in a 2001 interview, albeit without specifying which party he would seek his candidacy with.
+Although Fortuyn had considered running for the Christian Democratic Appeal, he decided to join Leefbaar Nederland.
+In November 2001 Fortuyn was elected as the party's lead candidate and LN saw rapid growth in opinion polls.
+On 10 February, a few months before the election, he was discharged as leader because of a controversial interview published in the Volkskrant newspaper concerning immigration and Islam.
+The LN board asked Fortuyn to retract his statements but Fortuyn refused.
 Fortuyn subsequently organised his own party, the Pim Fortuyn List, taking several former LN parliamentary candidates and members with him.
-On 10 March the Amsterdam public prosecutor Fred Teeven was chosen as new lijsttrekker.
-In the election of May 2002 the party won only two seats in the House of Representatives while the Pim Fortuyn List polled in second place with 26 seats.
+On 10 March the Amsterdam public prosecutor Fred Teeven was chosen as new lead candidate.
+In the election of May 2002, the party won only two seats in the House of Representatives while the Pim Fortuyn List polled in second place with 26 seats.

-In the election of 2003, self-help guru Emile Ratelband was put forward by the party board as their candidate for the lijsttrekker position.
+In the election of 2003, self-help guru Emile Ratelband was put forward by the party board as their candidate for the lead candidate position.
 Teeven, who had gained some recognition as MP, withdrew his candidacy for the position when a motion of no confidence was not supported by the party's congress.
-During a tumultuous congress, the 22-year-old Haitske van der Linde, the daughter of TV personality Wubbo van der Linde and candidate of the party's youth movement J@L, was elected lijsttrekker.
+During a tumultuous congress, the 22-year-old Haitske van der Linde, the daughter of TV personality Wibo van der Linde and candidate of the party's youth movement J@L, was elected lead candidate.
 She was unable to hold on to the two seats the party held, and the party left parliament.
 Ratelband, who had formed his own list, was still less successful in the polls.
 The party tried to dissolve itself, but there were not enough members present at the congress to do that, and the party left the public spotlight.
-In 2006 the party announced that it would disband itself: it owed a large debt to the Ministry of the Interior, who had lent them money for the 2003 election, and only a handful of paying members were left.
+In 2006, the party announced that it would disband itself: it owed a large debt to the Ministry of the Interior, who had lent them money for the 2003 election, and only a handful of paying members were left.